Recoskie/JDasm/docs/Basics.md

 <br />

 The values reflect the time of each recorded position the magnet was in the microphone.
-Allowing us to capture in time the movement, and vibration of sound.
+Allowing us to capture in time the movement and vibration of sound.
 The speed at which each value is recorded is called the sample rate.

 <br />

 The faster the sample rate.
 Then the more precise the audio reproduction is.
-Anyway this is how uncompressed audio works.
-Also bitmap is a lossless format as the colors are stored as they are in graphics.
+Anyway, this is how uncompressed audio works.
+Also, a bitmap is a lossless format as the colors are stored as they are in graphics.

 <br />

-Thus generally this is how audio is given as audio stream at system level.
+Thus generally, this is how audio is given as an audio stream at the system level.
 Similar to how Video memory works.

 <h2>Closing.</h2>